rupadana/filament-api-service/README.md

 ### Create a Handler

 To create a handler you can use this command.
-By default, i'm using CreateHandler
+We have 5 Handler, CreateHandler, UpdateHandler, DeleteHandler, DetailHandler, PaginationHandler, If you want a custom handler then write what handler you want.

 ```bash
 php artisan make:filament-api-handler BlogResource